 This event was the third session of six live interactive online learning events that PHAP and ICVA is organizing in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.

 Register for all upcoming sessions:

 - 14 September 2017: OCHA and NGOs in humanitarian coordination

 - 5 October 2017: The New Way of Working: What does it mean for NGOs?

-- 9 November 2017: Alternative models for humanitarian coordination
+- 9 November 2017: NGOs in government-led and refugee coordination contexts

 Access the audio and video recordings of past sessions: